 Five (5) years of experience in an administrative capacity in the management of a large public health or health insurance program.

-Note: Administrative capacity must have included personnel management responsibility for a large agency division with programmatic budget responsibility of at least $2,000,000.
+NOTE: Administrative capacity is defined as having personnel management responsibility for an entity with programmatic budget responsibility of at least $2,000,000.

-An advanced degree in public health, health care management/administration, health insurance administration, health care planning, nursing, psychology, medicine or other related health care field is required.
+An advanced degree in public health, health care management/administration, health insurance administration, health care planning, nursing, psychology, medicine or a related health care field is required.

 JOB CLASS DESIGNATION